alexander-camuto/BDI_DL_seminars/README.md

 ### Week 4 - Recurrent Neural Networks

-1. **A Critical Review of Recurrent Neural Networks for Sequence Learning; Lipton et al.; 2015** A brief and approachable review of recurrent neural networks.
-Sections 3 and 4 are probably the most important https://arxiv.org/abs/1506.00019
+1. **A Critical Review of Recurrent Neural Networks for Sequence Learning; Lipton et al.; 2015** https://arxiv.org/abs/1506.00019

+    > A brief and approachable review of recurrent neural networks.
+Sections 3 and 4 are probably the most important.